-Douglas Noe has served as a make-up artist for thirty years, twenty-five of those in the motion picture industry.
+Douglas Noe has served as a make-up artist for thirty-four years, twenty-nine of those in the motion picture industry.

 ‘Cheaper by the Dozen’, ‘The Spy Next Door’ and ‘Yours, Mine & Ours’ show us some of his more natural looks with relatable and friendly slice of life characters.